s-kostyaev/ivy-erlang-complete/README.md

  * `dash.el`

-If you install this package from [MELPA](https://melpa.org/) all nedded emacs packages will be install automatically.
+If you install this package from [MELPA](https://melpa.org/) all nedded emacs packages will be installed automatically.

 ### System packages
  * findutils